Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

 * S3 private files can be shared using Pre-signed URLs.
 * Inspector can perform vulnerability checks on EC2 (host) or VPC (network).
 * KMS manages creation and control of encryption keys; it can be started by creation of a CMK (customer master key).
-* There are 3 ways to create a CMK →
+* There are 3 ways to create a CMK &rarr;
     * AWS generates within KMS HSMs
     * Import key material from customer key management infrastructure and associate with a CMK
     * Use key material stored and generated in an AWS CloudHSM cluster as part of custom key store feature of KMS